jannecederberg/freeplane-xslt/README.md

 # TODO

 * mm2markdown: Parse img tags in notes into Markdown
+* mm2revealjs: Make export standalone by using the (customized) Reveal.js from a CDN
 * mm2revealjs: Parse FreePlane root node into h1, h2 and h3 tags by lines
+* mm2revealjs: Render fourth level nodes and beyond as list items

 # Version history